 Dr. Bhandari earned his Ph.D. in Development Economics from Oklahoma State University, USA.
 He started his career as Economist in Kathmandu based project office of International Food Policy Research Institute (IFPRI) from 2016 until he joined IIDS as Senior Economist in 2017.
 He has published widely in economics related areas.
 His research interests include rural development, education, migration, child labor and applied micro econometrics.

-Mr. Rijal holds a Master Degree in Economics.
-Before joining IIDS in 2015, he was a Research Associate at the Samriddhi Foundation where he co-authored a book on hydropower and contributed towards papers on foreign direct investment, anticompetitive practices, transmission system and trade.
+Mr. Rijal holds a Master Degree in Economics from Tribhuvan University and an MSc in Economic Development and Policy Analysis from University of Nottingham as a Chevening Scholar.
+Before joining IIDS in 2015, he was a Research Associate at the Samriddhi Foundation where he co-authored a book on hydropower and contributed towards papers on foreign direct investment, anticompetitive practices,business regulation, transmission system, and trade.
 He has also been associated with the United States Institute of Peace and National Economic Concern Society.
-He enjoys writing on energy issues.
-He has also worked as an expert in the Nepal Economic Summit.
-Mr. Rijal also looks after South Asia Network of Economic Research Institutes (SANEI) Secretariat as its Manager which has been relocated at IIDS.
+He enjoys writing on energy issues and has worked as an expert in the Nepal Economic Summit.
+Mr. Rijal also looks after South Asia Network of Economic Research Institutes (SANEI) Secretariat as its Manager after its relocation at IIDS.

 With a Masters degree in Development Economics from South Asian University, Mr. Shrestha's key areas of interest include issues in poverty and inequality with inclination towards macroeconomics.
 He joined IIDS as Economist in 2014 and is engaged in different research activities with IIDS.
 Besides, he has also been working as a visiting faculty in Macroeconomics at National College for Higher Education.